rwbl/openhab-homeautomation-workbook/README.md

 Workbook on how to build a **Home Automation solution**, running on a **Raspberry Pi with openHABian and openHAB2**.

 ## As an openHAB Beginner
-* The main goal is to learn openHABian & openHAB2.
+* The main goal is to explore & learn openHABian & openHAB2.
 * Get a Home Automation solution up & running and extend.
 * There might be better solutions for things shared – but the solution works fine so far.
-* Getting motivated to develop more with openHAB.

 ## Functions
 *	Display temperature & humidity measured in living room, basement & garage.